Jakir9/100daysOfCode/README.md

 # Project Month

 We have a 5-week project, where we have to develop a full stack application in a team of six coders.
-We have been giving the assignment of creating the solution to an issue of our choice.
+We have been given the assignment of creating the solution to an issue of our choice.

 ## Day 80-83